From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Abstract

 \section{Abstract}

-The integration of large language models (LLMs) into vulnerability detection (VD) has shifted the field toward interpretable and context-aware analysis.
+The integration of large language models (LLMs) into vulnerability detection (VD) has shifted the field toward more interpretable and context-aware analysis.
 While post-training techniques have shown promise in general coding tasks, their systematic application to VD remains underexplored.
-In this paper, we present the first comprehensive investigation into the post-training pipeline for LLM-based VD, spanning from cold-start supervised fine-tuning (SFT) to off-policy preference optimization and on-policy reinforcement learning (RL), uncovering how data curation, stage interactions, reward mechanisms, and evaluation protocols collectively dictate the efficacy of model training and assessment.
-Our study identifies practical guidelines and insights: (1) SFT based on rejection sampling greatly outperforms rationalization-based supervision, which can introduce hallucinations due to ground-truth leakage.
-(2) While increased SFT epochs constantly benefit off-policy preference optimization, excessive SFT inhibits self-exploration during on-policy RL, ultimately limiting performance gains.
-(3) Coarse-grained reward signals often mislead RL, whereas fine-grained root-cause judgments ensure reliable credit assignment and yield substantial performance gains.
-Sample specification-based rewards offer further benefits but incur significant effort in specification design and generation overhead.
-(4) Although filtering extremely hard-to-detect vulnerability samples improves RL training efficiency, the cost of the resulting model performance loss should be considered in practical applications.
-(5) Models trained under GRPO significantly outperform those using SFT and preference optimization algorithms (i.e., DPO and ORPO), as well as a series of zero-shot SOTA LLMs, underscoring the significant potential of on-policy RL for the post-training of LLMs in VD tasks.
-(6) In contrast to traditional binary matching that tends to overestimate performance, LLM-as-a-Judge based on root-cause analysis provides a more robust evaluation protocol, although its accuracy varies across judge models with different levels of security expertise. \github{} \textbf{Code Repository}: \href{https://github.com/youpengl/OpenVul}{https://github.com/youpengl/OpenVul}
+In this paper, we present the first comprehensive investigation into the post-training pipeline for LLM-based VD, demonstrating that on-policy reinforcement learning (RL) with GRPO consistently outperforms supervised fine-tuning (SFT), off-policy preference optimization methods, and specialized VD LLMs.
+Our study further reveals VD-specific post-training guidelines and insights beyond common practices: (1) For data curation, contrary to the widespread use of rationalization-based supervision in prior VD work, SFT based on rejection sampling proves more effective, as rationalization can introduce hallucinations; in RL training, the inherently skewed difficulty distribution of vulnerabilities leads difficulty-aware data filtering to drastically reduce data coverage, causing non-negligible performance loss, and undermines curriculum learning, while pair-based data scheduling can partially mitigate this.
+(2) For stage interactions, unlike preference optimization typically applied to lightly trained SFT models, increasing SFT epochs consistently benefits off-policy preference optimization in VD tasks; however, excessive SFT suppresses self-exploration in on-policy RL, limiting its gains.
+(3) For reward mechanisms, naively treating vulnerability classification correctness as reward signals, as commonly adopted in prior work, leads to reward hacking, whereas fine-grained root-cause judgments provide more reliable credit assignment; specification-based rewards further improve efficiency at the cost of additional design and generation effort.
+(4) For evaluation protocols, traditional binary matching overestimates performance, while LLM-as-a-Judge based on root-cause analysis offers a more robust alternative, albeit with variability across judge models. \github{} \textbf{Code Repository}: \href{https://github.com/youpengl/OpenVul}{https://github.com/youpengl/OpenVul}

 \coloremojicode{1F917} \textbf{Model Checkpoints \& Datasets}: \href{https://huggingface.co/collections/Leopo1d/openvul}{https://huggingface.co/collections/Leopo1d/openvul}

 \coloremojicode{1F4E7} \textbf{Contact}: \href{mailto:youpeng.li@utdallas.edu}{youpeng.li@utdallas.edu}